daz4126/Nanny-State/README.md

 Nanny(State)
 ```

-The `View` function accepts the state as its only parameter and returns a string of HTML and the `State` object contains all the initial data values (plus the View).
+The view component is a function accepts the state as its only parameter and returns a string of HTML and the `State` object contains all the initial data values.

 ## What Is NANNY STATE?